Probing the $\Delta U=0$ Rule in Three Body Charm Decays: Probing the rule

 in the Dalitz plot (where $m_X$ indicates the invariant mass of system $X$)~\cite{Kopp:2000gv, Aubert:2007ii}:

 where the propagator

 includes a Breit-Wigner factor, and makes use of~\cite{Kopp:2000gv}

-We emphasize that the amplitudes in Eqs.~(\ref{eq:narrowWidth-1}) and (\ref{eq:narrowWidth-2}) are complex numbers, and all dependences on the kinematical variables of the Dalitz plot are captured by the Breit-Wigner functions.
+We emphasize that the amplitudes in Eqs.~(\ref{eq:narrowWidth-1}) and (\ref{eq:narrowWidth-2}) are complex numbers, and all dependences on the kinematical variables of the Dalitz plot are captured by the Breit-Wigner functions because of the model assumptions that we made.
 CP invariance of QCD implies for the strong decays (in the phase convention we choose)

 The complete Dalitz-plot amplitude reads then:

 where the hadronic functions

 carry strong phases only.